Without the worries, fears and anxious naivety of new parents, there wouldn’t be a baby products industry.

 To be really useful, they should add another crying setting called “Embarrassed by my gullible parents”.

-I’m not going to tell new parents what to spend their money on.
+I’m not to tell new parents what to spend their money on.

 If you have wads of spare cash and you’re concerned about your baby’s ability to form meaningful relationships solving mathematic equations in a soothing environment before their first birthday, go ahead and buy wipe-warmers and male breastfeeding bras and baby flash cards.